This article is also available in: Italiano

 The words of Ibn Battuta

 Where are the Hamdanid emirs and their poets now?
 All disappeared: only the buildings remain.
 What an amazing fact!
-Cities remain and their owners leave – when they perish, the ruin of the former is not yet decreed.
-After the time of the Hamdanids, those who want to own it can have it easily: just want it and you get it at minimal cost.
+The cities remain and their owners leave – when these perish, the ruin of the former is not yet decreed.
+After the time of the hamdanids, those who want to possess it can easily have it: just want it and you get it at minimal cost.

 This is Aleppo.
-How many kings he has made to speak in the past and how many times “an adverb of place has resisted another of time”!
-Feminine in name, she dressed up with the grace of the most beautiful women and like these she deceived and cited apologies.
-Ah, she shone as a new bride thanks to Sayfa al Dawla ibn Hamdan, but alas, her youth will fade, there will be no one who yearns to possess her and soon, at least, she will be destroyed “.
+How many kings did he mention in the past tense and how many times “one adverb of place has resisted another of time”!
+Feminine in name, she has dressed up with the grace of the most beautiful women and like these she has deceived and given excuses.
+Ah, she shone as a new bride thanks to Sayfa al Dawla ibn Hamdan, but alas, her youth will vanish, there will be no longer those who long to possess her and soon, at least, she will be destroyed. ”